Updating Greenplum® cluster settings

 - Check the security group settings.

 - Wait a while.
-It may take some time to enable public access.
+It may take a while to enable public access.

 Changing additional cluster settings